Adroiti/docs-for-code-review-tools/tfsec/aws-ec2-no-secrets-in-user-data.md

-Pattern: Use sensitive data in AWS EC2 instance
+Pattern: Use of sensitive data in AWS EC2 instance

 Issue: -